rumca-js/youtube-dl-mgr/README.md

 # Overview

 Youtube music download manager.
 Downloads youtube links as music from the specified input file.
 The files should be separated by newline.

 Comes in a bundle of bash script and python script.
+The bash script is handy to install & update.

 # prerequisites
  - youtube-dl